ESchnelle/Reproducible-Research-Week2-Project/PA1_template.md

 Are there differences in activity patterns between weekdays and weekends?
 For this part the **weekdays()** function may be of some help here.
 Use the dataset with the filled-in missing values for this part.

-Create a new factor variable in the dataset with two levels – “weekday” and “weekend” indicating whether a given date is a weekday or weekend day.
+Create a new factor variable in the dataset with two levels weekday vs. weekend indicating whether a given date is a weekday or weekend day.
 Make a panel plot containing a time series plot **type="l"** of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).
 See the README file in the GitHub repository to see an example of what this plot should look like using simulated data.

 Submitting the Assignmentless
 To submit the assignment: